piotr-de/ruf_api/README.md

 ## Endpoints

-    - `/`
+`/`\
-        Displays the OpenAPI schema
+    Displays the OpenAPI schema.

-    - `/status`
+`/status`\
-        Displays a JSON object containing the fact load status as well as the number of facts (unique and overall) already loaded
+    Displays a JSON object containing the fact load status as well as the number of facts (unique and overall) already loaded.

-    - `/facts`
+`/facts`\
-        Displays a JSON array of all the fact ids already loaded
+    Displays a JSON array of all the fact ids already loaded.

-    - `/facts/<fact_id>`
+`/facts/<fact_id>`\
     Displays a JSON object representing a specific fact: its content, source etc.
     You can pass an additonal parameter `lang` as a query string, containing a ISO 639-1 language code e.g., `?lang=de`, which will return the fact translated into your language of choice.